.png)

 “Locke, just continue,” I said in defeat.
 I threw a bar towel over my shoulder–one of my nervous ticks–and tidied up.

-But he reached for my arm and stopped me.
-Such a juxtaposing friendship–Locke, a hulk of a guy, and I, the stereotypical poet.
-My gawky stature had been highlighted growing up next to him.
-Surfing with Locke helped, but I still felt like the unathletic guy who’d rather be discussing a literary phrase.
+But he reached for my arm and easily stopped me.
+Growing up, my gawky stature had been highlighted next to him.
+Locke, a hulk of a guy, and I, the stereotypical poet.
+Surfing with Locke helped, but I still felt like the unathletic nerd who’d rather be discussing a literary phrase.

 “Reef, why don’t you just talk to her?”

-“Not what we’re talking about, Locke.”
-I pulled away, continuing to keep tidy up.
+“Not what we’re discussing, Locke.”
+I pulled away, continuing to tidy up.

 The glass in my hand dropped and shattered across the patio floor as I remembered the photos of her with other men in the press.
 The glass landed as hard as that news had felt against my heart.
 I could feel my chest constricting.

-Luna had always been a free spirit, but she was so sweet that her polite and people pleasing nature always won out, even above her own well-being.
-I knew she’d do whatever the label asked and that guy could probably take whatever advantage he liked.
-But I didn’t look like the type of guy to step in and stop it.
+Luna had always been a free spirit, but she was so sweet that her polite, people pleasing nature always won out, even above her own well-being.
+I knew she’d do whatever the label asked.
+That guy could probably take whatever advantage he liked of the situation.
+But I don’t look like the type of guy to step in and stop it.
 No one will believe it for a minute.
-Luna was such a beautiful woman.
+Luna is such a beautiful woman.
 She had her photo splayed across ukulele and musician magazines.
 And those copies sold fast.
-Who would buy that she could have such a nerdy, dorky guy as a bodyguard?
+Who would buy that she would have such a nerdy, dorky guy as a bodyguard?

 “Reef?”
-Locke called out to me, but I couldn’t hear him.
-Then I felt him trying to unclench my fist as he said, “Well, that was quite a response.
+Locke called out to me, but I couldn’t quite hear him.
+He sounded so far away.
+I felt him trying to unclench my fist as he said, “Well, that was quite a response.
 I’m guessing I can tell Louis you’ll do it?”

-I heard Nalu’s footsteps coming over to see about the loud commotion from the dropped glass.
+I heard Nalu’s footsteps coming closer to see about the loud commotion from the dropped glass.
 That snapped me out of it, not wanting her to clean up my mess.
 I quickly took the broom and dustbin from her, explaining that Locke and I were just fooling around.
-She eyed me curiously.
+But she looked at me curiously.

 Reef- Age 12

-The Hawaiian sun was burning bright in the sky as its rays beat down on me.
+The Hawaiian sun was burning brightly in the sky as its rays beat down on me.
 The heat only intensified the longer I sat watching and waiting on my tiny front porch steps.
-My anticipation built like the humidity before an intense storm.
+My anticipation was building like the humidity before an intense thunderstorm.
 And the more I waited, the stronger the storm brewed.

-I’d only received short text messages from Luna this week, and definitely no letters.
-My heart had dropped a little lower each time I went to my mailbox and found it empty of any song lyrics waiting for me.
+I’d only received short text messages from Luna this week, and no letters.
+My heart had sunk a little lower each time I went to my mailbox and found it empty of song lyrics waiting for me.
 But Saturday was always our day.
 It was as dependable as the sun rising.

-But soon the fiery ball in the sky started dropping and my legs were beginning to go numb.
+But soon the fiery ball in the sky started dropping, and my legs began to go numb.
 When I saw Locke walking down my driveway instead of Luna, I couldn’t hold back the burning in my eyes.
 No.

 “Reef, I–” Locke began, twisting his hands, his muscular build towering over me.